© 2006, 2007, 2008, 2009, 2010 Casa Nova SRL

 The artistic heritage of Central Italy (Southern Tuscany, Umbria and the Marche) is exceptionally rich and diverse; and Casa Nova, situated right in the middle of this area, is fantastically well placed for its exploration, enjoyment and study.

 One of the owners of Casa Nova, Dr Tom Henry, is an internationally recognised expert in Italian Renaissance art, in particular Central Italian painters such as Piero della Francesca, Luca Signorelli, Pietro Perugino, Pintoricchio and Raphael.
-Tom has curated a number of major exhibitions, including co-curating Raphael: from Urbino to Rome, at the National Gallery, London, in 2004-5.
-Until recently Tom was Reader in the History of Italian Renaissance Art at Oxford Brookes University.
-He is currently working on a monograph on Signorelli, is involved in three forthcoming exhibitions and is developing an Archival Documents website as a resource for Art Historians, which will enable scholars to look at photographs and transcripts of archival material online and contribute to expanding the coverage of the site and improving translations and transcriptions.
+Tom was formerly Reader in the History of Italian Renaissance Art at Oxford Brookes University and Professor of History of Art at the University of Kent and is now Emeritus Professor.
+He has curated a number of major exhibitions, including co-curating Raphael: from Urbino to Rome, at the National Gallery, London, in 2004-5; Signorelli - “de ingegno et spirto pelegrino”, at the Galleria Nazionale dell’Umbria, Perugia (and Orvieto and Citta di Castello) from 21/4/12-26/8/12; Late Raphael at the Prado, Madrid, from 11/6/12-16/9/12 and at the Louvre, Paris from 8/10/12-13/1/13; and Raphael at the National Gallery, London, April-July 2022.
+He has written a monograph on Signorelli, The Life and Art of Luca Signorelli, published by Yale in May 2012 (available from good bookshops and on Amazon).
+He has developed an Archival Documents website as a resource for Art Historians, which enables scholars to look at photographs and transcripts of archival material online and contribute to expanding the coverage of the site and improving translations and transcriptions.
+The documentary appendices to his monograph on Signorelli are available through this archive.

 In this section of the Casa Nova website, you will find: